 - Story Beats: Discover an Easy Way to Write Your Novel’s Essential Scenes

-5. Story Logline
+5. Create the Story’s Logline

-6. Scenes and Scene Sequences
+6. Write the Scenes and Scene Sequences

 - Effective Tips for Writing Scenes that Hook Audiences and Keep Them Turning Pages

 - A Story HOOK Example

 - Story Structure (Scenes and Scene Sequences)